07 May Benefits of Setting up Mainland Company in Dubai

 A Mainland Company setup in Dubai is an onshore company that will do business in the local sector of Dubai, as well as in other parts of the UAE and outside the UAE.
-A local sponsor who is a UAE national is needed for the establishment of a Dubai Mainland Company.
-As a result, Dubai Mainland Company’s general shareholding pattern is,
+A local sponsor who is a UAE national is no longer needed for the establishment of a Dubai Mainland Company.
+Therefore, you can enjoy 100% foreign ownership of your business in the mainland region too.

 Process of Dubai Mainland Business setup